aditya43/aws/README.md

     * This is an easy way to debug what's wrong with your functions in production without changing the code.
 - In Lambda, a DLQ can be a `SNS Topic` or `SQS Queue`.
 - **Make sure the IAM execution role is correct for your Lambda function.**

+### AWS Lambda Logging Monitoring And Tracing
+- `CloudWatch`:
+    * AWS Lambda execution logs are stored in AWS `CloudWatch Logs`.
+    * AWS Lambda metrics are displayed in AWS `CloudWatch Metrics`.
+    * **Make sure your Lambda function has an execution role with an IAM policy that authorizes writes to CloudWatch.**
+- `X-Ray`:
+    * It's possible to trace Lambda with X-Ray.
+    * Enable in Lambda configuration (runs the X-Ray daemon for you).
+    * Use AWS SDK in Code.
+    * **Ensure Lambda Function has correct IAM Execution Role.**

 ### DynamoDB
 - Fully managed, Highly available with replication across `3 Availability Zones` by default.